jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-02b.md

 ---
-heading: "Chapter 2"
+heading: "Chapter 2b"
 title: "The Fallacy of Liquidity Preference"
 # date: 2022-03-27
 date: 2021-12-30
 weight: 20
 image: /covers/keynes.jpg
-# image: /photos/objects/money.jpg
 description: "The most common suffering imposed by Neoclassical Economics on the people, aside from recessions and financial crises, is inequality"
-author: Dalisay
+author: Juan
-# draft: true
 ---